siduction/sidu-manual/data/en/0704-sys-admin-btrfs-snapper_en.md

 ~~~

 The *ls* command shows the existing *top level 5* subvolumes after installation.
-Now we create the new subvolume and its mount point and reissue the contents of `/mnt`.
+Now we create the new subvolume as well as its mount point and reissue the contents of `/mnt`.

 ~~~
 # btrfs subvolume create /mnt/@data